jerrac/aspects_postfix/README.md

 ## Authenticated Relay Configuration
 Postfix can authenticate to a remote relay server when sending email.
 Use the following to configure that functionality.

+> Note: `cyrus-sasl-plain` is installed by default on CentOS 7 and Oracle Linux 6 and 7.
+This package is required for sasl authentication to function.

 ### aspects_postfix_authed_relay_enabled
 Run the authenticated relay tasks, or not.